leech001/RF-BARRIER/README.md

-# STM32 HAL library for reading and sending code for radio frequency (RF) barrier (Came, Nice) simple code 12, 24 bit and Keeloq 66 bit.
+# STM32 HAL library for reading and sending code for radio frequency (RF) barrier (Came, Nice) simple code 12, 24 bit and HCS301 with keeloq 66 bit.

 ## English note
-A simple C library (STM32 HAL) for reading and sending code for radio frequency (RF) barrier (Came, Nice) simple code 12, 24 bit and Keeloq 66 bit.
+A simple C library (STM32 HAL) for reading and sending code for radio frequency (RF) barrier (Came, Nice) simple code 12, 24 bit and HCS301 with keeloq 66 bit.
 This lib Gate use for control automation garage door and road barriers.
 Something similar to the rc-switch project https://github.com/sui77/rc-switch.

 Config you RXPORT and PIN with GPIO_EXTI: